PradeepG-07/ams/readme.md

 - [x] fix password hashing for updates
 - [x] fix classes in manage teachers, instead of showing all the classes he has, just show count,
 - [ ] click all buttons/ go to all views and check for errors or abnormal behaviour

+# todo 26/06
+- [] fix UserController -> actionUpdate, where the user is getting deleted on update.